globalseismology/avni/docs/overview/governance.rst

 ==================

-The purpose of this document is to formalize the governance process used by the AVNI project in various situations, and to clarify how decisions are made and how the various elements of our community interact.
+The purpose of this document is to formalize the governance process used by the AVNI project and to clarify how decisions are made and how the various elements of our community interact.
 This document elucidates the relationship between open source collaborative development and work that may be funded by entities that require private development.